Would've, Could've, Should've

 “Stained glass windows in my mind”

 Angela & Uncle Jerry identify stained glass windows as a metaphor operating on both literal and figurative levels.
 Angela notes John Mayer lived in a converted church with actual stained glass windows, so the lyric references literal stained glass while also using it figuratively.
-During discussion, Angela arrives at a new reading: the rich colors of stained glass represent the vivid, colorful quality of the relationship as it was experienced, now preserved in memory.
+During discussion, Angela arrives at a new reading: the rich colours of stained glass represent the vivid, colourful quality of the relationship as it was experienced, now preserved in memory.

-The stained glass metaphor connects the church setting to the speaker's mind, suggesting that memories of the relationship are permanently installed like church windows, beautiful, colorful, but associated with a sacred space that has been violated.
+The stained glass metaphor connects the church setting to the speaker's mind, suggesting that memories of the relationship are permanently installed like church windows, beautiful, colourful, but associated with a sacred space that has been violated.

 “The tomb won't close”